-We are delighted to invite guests to join us for a very special afternoon at the beautiful Highnam Court Gardens.
-We will be exploring the magnificent gardens and grounds, extending to over 100 acres and mixing formal gardens with more extensive vistas of meadows, woods, lakes, parkland and specimen trees.
+We were delighted to invite guests to join us for a very special afternoon at the beautiful Highnam Court Gardens.
+We explored the magnificent gardens and grounds, extending to over 100 acres and mixing formal gardens with more extensive vistas of meadows, woods, lakes, parkland and specimen trees.

 Originally landscaped in the 18th century, the Gardens were thoughtfully developed and have now been lovingly restored and added to by their present owners.

-Our itinerary for the day includes a guided tour, pot decoration and seed planting for children and a special opening of the Grade 1 listed Highnam Church.
-Homemade refreshments will be for sale in the Orangery throughout the day.
+Our itinerary for the day included a guided tour, pot decoration and seed planting for children and a special opening of the Grade 1 listed Highnam Church.
+Homemade refreshments were enjoyed in the Orangery throughout the day.

 Our flyer for the day can be downloaded here [433kb].

 Most computers will open the flyer automatically, but you may need Adobe reader.

 We are grateful to the owners of Highnam Court, Mr and Mrs Roger Head, for their kind permission to make use of the gardens.

 Recent Members' Events

 A traditional Seder (Service) was shared by the Community on the second night of Passover.
 The story of the Exodus was told and how the Jewish people were able to leave slavery in Egypt.